Atlin, the most northwesterly town in British Columbia, is located 106 miles southeast of Whitehorse, YT on the eastern shore of Atlin Lake.

 - The MV Tarahne, built at Atlin in 1916 by White Pass & Yukon Route, carried passengers and freight from Atlin to Scotia Bay until 1936.

-- Atlin Arts & Music Festival in July; music, art and film in a family-friendly environment.
-For more information on this popular annual event, visit www.atlinfestival.ca.
+- Atlin Arts & Music Festival July 8–10, 2016; music, art and film in a family-friendly environment.
+Make reservations for festival dates early, the town fills up quickly.

 - The Pioneer Cemetery contains the weathered grave markers of early gold seekers, including Fritz Miller and Kenneth McLaren, who made the first gold discovery in the Atlin area in July 1898.